 Further afield, yet still within easy access, there is Cristallo (3221m), Tofana (3244m), Lagazuoi & Cinque Torre (2800m) with its World War Tunnels and Open-air WWI Museum and, of course, the Marmolada (3343m), Queen of the Dolomites, with its brilliant white glacier dominating many a panorama.
 The rifugios are a positive part of high level walking in the Dolomites.
 The welcome is warm and the food, service and refreshment are excellent and affordable.
 Opening on a seasonal basis, they vary from timbered huts to stone lodges.
 They offer unforgettable panoramas from their sun terraces.
 Some are close to chairlifts and cable car stations, others are remote, perhaps sitting where two trails meet.
 Finding the rifugios is easy, as there are good trail signs at regular intervals.
 Once there, a feeling of camaraderie prevails amongst hikers.

 Like all our destinations, the Italian Dolomites is world-renowned for alpine flora, providing good access to celebrated sites, such as the Pordoi Pass, the Bindelweg and the Vallunga.
-We offer free and optional flower walks 5 days a week in early season.
-These are offered alongside our programme of high level, moderate and easier walks on the ClassicCollett’s Summer Walking Holiday in the Dolomites.
-Simply drop into Office Hour each evening to obtain details and sign up to join our dedicated flower specialist.
+We offer flower walks for 2 weeks in June when you are guaranteed an explosion of colour in the meadows and upland pastures that surround us.

 It is one of life’s great pleasures to walk in breathtaking landscapes that are so rich in fascinating flower habitats, where classic and rare species flourish.
 Over the years we have documented the locations of the sought-after species and this invaluable knowledge grows each year, providing so much pleasure for our flower enthusiasts.